Courses that may meet the upper-level writing requirement are identified as follows:

 Constitutional Law I (3 hrs.)

 Con.
 Law I introduces students to the study of the powers of the three branches of the federal government, as well as the balance of power between the federal government and states.
 The course addresses the basis for, various aspects of, and limits on the federal judicial power with respect to judicial review, justiciability doctrines, and sovereign immunity, including the Eleventh Amendment.
 Federal legislative powers studied include the commerce power, the taxing and spending power, and congressional enforcement powers under the Civil Rights Amendments.
 The study of federal executive power explores express and inherent presidential powers and limits on these, including the appointment and removal powers, executive privilege and immunity, foreign policy, war powers, and controversies over the scope of executive powers.
 The study of federalism encompasses the relation of federal and state governments in a federal system including intergovernmental immunities, the negative implications of the Commerce Clause, the Supremacy Clause, the Article IV Privileges and Immunities clause and preemption.
-Prof. Duggin, Prof. Fischer, Prof. Hartley, Prof. Perez, Prof. Rienzi, Prof. Wagner.
+Prof. Duggin, Prof. Fischer, Prof. Hartley, Prof. Perez, Prof. Rienzi.

 Constitutional Law II (3 hrs.)

 Con.
 Law II focuses on the study of individual liberties and civil rights guaranteed by the Constitution.
 The course considers the Bill of Rights, the Civil Rights Amendments, other textual provisions safeguarding individual rights, and unenumerated rights protected by the Constitution.
 Students will study the incorporation of the Bill of Rights with respect to the states and consider the extent to which the rights protected by the Constitution apply to private actions deemed to constitute government conduct under the state action doctrine.
 Individual rights studied include freedom of speech, press and religion under the First Amendment; rights guaranteed by various clauses of the Fifth and Fourteenth Amendments, including due process (both procedural and substantive), equal protection, and the Fourteenth Amendment Privileges or Immunities clause; as well as rights protected by the Contracts and Takings Clauses.
-Prof. Duggin, Prof. Fischer, Prof. Hartley, Prof. Perez, Prof. Rienzi, Prof. Wagner.
+Prof. Duggin, Prof. Fischer, Prof. Hartley, Prof. Perez, Prof. Rienzi, Prof. Watson.

 Contracts (6 hrs.)